snakenet-org/snJSON/README.md

 Writing
 --------

-Write into a new Object is equally straight forward:
+To write into a new object is equally straight forward:

 ````swift
     var jTest2 = JsonObject()